mikaelho/pythonista-uiconstraints/README.md

 *     `left_margin, right_margin, top_margin, bottom_margin, leading_margin, trailing_margin`
 	* Use these when you want to leave a standard margin between the view and the edge of its superview (inside margin).
 *     `left_padding, right_padding, top_padding, bottom_padding, leading_padding, trailing_padding`
 	* Use these when you want to leave a standard margin between the view and the view next to it (outside margin).
+Please note that these are add-ons that after creation do not show as `padding`, but as the regular edge constraint with the margin added as a constant value, usually 8 pts.

 While these constraints are easy to create, you need several for each view, and that can get tedious very quickly.
 Thus the wrapper provides several convenience functions to set several constraints at once.
 All these start with `dock_`, and place the view in the indicated area: